 In some cases, an employer might outright refuse to give an employee maternity leave or tell them that they are not eligible for it.
 The employer also might cut the employee’s hours, demote them, or even terminate them.
 These are illegal and constitute pregnancy discrimination.
 If any of these scenarios occur, working with an experienced pregnancy discrimination attorney can help ensure that these benefits are being fairly acquired.

 The Los Angeles-based law firm of Yadegar, Minoofar & Soleymani LLP is dedicated to securing justice for those who are facing discrimination in the workplace.
-Schedule a free consultation with a member of our team today to discuss your legal options.
-Call (310) 919-0091 or fill out this short form.
+Schedule a free evaluation with a member of our team today to discuss your legal options.
+Call (310) 499-0140 or fill out this short form.